the2dl/friendly_ad/README.md

 ## Security Notes

 1. **Encryption Key:** The `ENCRYPTION_KEY` is crucial for securing sensitive data in the SQLite database.
 Keep it safe and do not share it.
+2. **API Key:** The `VITE_API_KEY` secures all API endpoints.
+Choose a strong, random key and protect it like any other credential.
-2. **`.env` File:**  Never commit the `.env` file to version control.
+3. **`.env` File:** Never commit the `.env` file to version control.
 Treat it like any other sensitive credential.
-3. **Admin Key:** The admin key provides access to sensitive administrative operations.
+4. **Admin Key:** The admin key provides access to sensitive administrative operations.
 Choose a strong, unique admin key and store it securely.
-4. **Data Encryption:**  All passwords and other sensitive data are encrypted at rest in the database using Fernet encryption.
+5. **Data Encryption:** All passwords and other sensitive data are encrypted at rest in the database using Fernet encryption.

 ## Development